OneAZ Credit Union

 • Retirement and brokerage accounts statements

-For any checking or savings account statements, you will need to provide a statement for all accounts you are using to qualify for the mortgage.
+For any checking or savings account statements, you need to provide a statement for all accounts you’re using to qualify for the mortgage.
 Make sure to include all statements even if they are blank.

 Investment account statements may be from IRAs, ROTH IRAs, non-retirement investment accounts, and certificates of deposit (CDs).
 If you have an employer-sponsored retirement account (401k, 403b, 457, TSP), you will need to provide the most recent quarterly statement.